 A good submission would be of interest to active researchers in search and data mining on the Web and the Social Web, who should see its value even when they cannot attend the demonstration at the conference.
 The submission should both describe and demonstrate a novel solution to an existing or new problem.
 This can be motivated and evaluated through a literature review, a task or a case study.
 A demonstration submission should address questions such as: What problem does your system seek to address?
 Who are the target users?
 How does the submission demonstrate your solution?
 What will your demonstration actually show and how does it work?
 How does it compare with existing systems?
 How, where and when will your technology have a technical or commercial impact?

-Demonstration submissions are welcome in any of the areas related to aspects identified in the WSDM 2021 Call for Papers.
-They are encouraged as extensions of papers submitted to WSDM 2021 or published in previous years, and these references should be made explicit in the submission.
+Demonstration submissions are welcome in any of the areas related to aspects identified in the WSDM 2022 Call for Contribution.
+They are encouraged as extensions of papers submitted to WSDM 2022 or published in previous years, and these references should be made explicit in the submission.
+Furthermore, the authors should make sure that there is minimal overlap with the paper that is being extended.
 Submissions will be reviewed by the Demonstrations Program Committee, who will evaluate the novelty of the technical features being demonstrated, the challenges in producing such a system, its expected impact, and its timeliness and relevance for the WSDM audience of practitioners and researchers.
 Submissions that describe case studies will also be evaluated on the importance of the case, and its relevance for other potential cases.

-Papers should be submitted electronically via the EasyChair WSDM2021 demo paper submission site.
+Papers should be submitted electronically via the EasyChair WSDM2022 demo paper submission site.
 At least one author of each accepted demonstration must register and attend the conference.

 All deadlines are 11:59pm, anywhere in the world.